8 Reasons You Have Symptoms of Too Much Thyroid Medication

 Elemental Diet

 An elemental diet is a hypoallergenic, liquid meal replacement shake that’s easy to digest and absorb.
-Try it out for 2–4 days to reset the gut.
+It’s safe to try on your own for 2–4 days to reset your gut.
 It’s ok to eat some food during this time, but most of the calorie intake should come from the shakes.

 Triple Therapy Probiotics